 This isn’t the first or even second time that AI is heralded as the next big thing, but this time it looks like the computing power is finally here to bring it into multiple consumer-grade products (think Alexa, speech to text,

 Advances in technology are powerful instigators for social adaptations & cultural evolution.
 The phenomenon that came about thanks to the shift from the original publishers’ web to the user-generated web 2.0 such as blogging, the social web, and crowdsourcing are all evidence.

 These social shifts created reams of data that yielded a new technological opportunity big data sets large enough to allow for machine learning at scale.

 Coupled to increasingly more powerful processors and a growing abundance in talented engineers a new generation of AI products is being released to the market

-For the most part our purchases on today’s web are largely modeled on offline commerce & fall into two main categories:
+For the most part, our purchases on today’s web are largely modelled on offline commerce & fall into two main categories:

 - Impulse buys

 - Planned purchases